xuetao666/625_Group5/README.md

 knitr::include_graphics("../Results/Flowchart.drawio.png")
 ```
 ### 2.3.1 Different techniques used:
-* Oversampling using SMOTE
+* Oversampling using SMOTE: In our response variable, the ratio of "No" to "Yes" is 11:1, which leads to a severe imbalanced data problem.
+To deal with the imbalanced data issue, Synthetic Minority Oversampling Technique (SMOTE) was used.
+SMOTE is a commonly used method to oversample the observations in the minority group.
+In SMOTE, the k-nearest neighbors of each observation in the minority group are obtained by calculating the Euclidian distance between each observation and the other samples in the minority group.
-* To keep our test data clean and prevent test data being mixed with training data, as smote is similar to copy and pasting the original data.
+* To keep our test data clean and prevent test data being mixed with training data, the SMOTE technique was only used in the training data.
+We separated the training data set and test data set first and then apply SMOTE to the training data set.

 # 3. Results